Sponsor MessageBecome a KQED sponsor

 Sponsored

-The news offered relief for Sarah Klevan, a mom of two who would meet the new eligibility requirement.
+The news offered relief for Klevan, who qualifies for child care subsidies under the new eligibility requirement.

 “It would be a huge difference for our family,” she said.

-The subsidies will help her pay for more hours of preschool for her daughter.
+The subsidies will help her pay for more hours of preschool for her daughter, she said.

-The subsidies will be funded by more than $550 million in unspent money from a commercial real estate tax voters approved in 2018.
+More than $550 million in unspent money and ongoing funds from a commercial real estate tax that voters approved in 2018 will pay for the expanded subsidies.
 The goal of the tax measure, dubbed Baby Prop C, was to provide early education and care for all children under 5 years old.
 But revenue from the measure was tied up by a lawsuit that was resolved in 2021.

-The city began by first offering free child care to low-income families, then tuition assistance to families earning between 111% to 150% of the area median income, which is up to $233,800 for a family of four.
+The city began by first offering free child care to low-income families, then tuition assistance to families earning between 111% to 150% of the area median income.

 The plan also called for increasing the eligibility threshold to cover families making up to 200% of the area median income, but the city didn’t offer a timeline.
 That left some child care advocates frustrated by the pace of the city’s ambitious plan to offer universal child care.